nxt-engineering/terraform-provider-publicip/docs/data-sources/address.md

 ### Optional

-- **ip_version** (String) Whether to use IPv4 or IPv6 only.
-Valid values: 'v6', 'v4'
-- **source_ip** (String) Set the source IP address to use to make the request to the IP information provider.
-The address must be configured on a local network interface.
-Leave empty or null for default interface.
+- **source_ip** (String) Set the source IP address that is used to make the request to the IP information provider.
+The address must be configured on a local network interface and that interface will be used.
+Leave empty or `null` for default interface and IP stack.
+Set to `::` to get your public IPv6 address and `0.0.0.0` to get your IPv4 address.

 ### Read-Only